 The research team used surveys and focus groups of recent California Bar Exam participants to help develop the California Bar Exam Strategies and Stories Program.
 The program was offered for the first time to all applicants for the July 2018 bar exam, and a second time to all applicants for the July 2019 bar exam.

 The online program includes an introductory film, stories from prior test takers, and a writing activity in which participants share insights and strategies that may be useful to them and to future test takers.

-This research effort complements a series of studies that the State Bar has undertaken to comprehensively evaluate the California Bar Exam, prompted by several factors, including a multi-year decline in pass rates.
+This research effort complements a series of studies that the State Bar has undertaken to comprehensively evaluate the California Bar Exam, prompted by several factors, including a multiyear decline in pass rates.

-Apply to the California Bar Exam Strategies and Stories Program
+How to apply to the California Bar Exam Strategies and Stories Program